-Arthur Fagen has been professor of orchestral conducting at the Jacobs School of Music since 2008.
-Additionally, he has been music director of the Atlanta Opera since 2010.
+Arthur Fagen is professor of music in orchestral conducting and co-chair of the Department of Orchestral Conducting at the Indiana University Jacobs School of Music, where he has been on faculty since 2008.
+Additionally, he has been music director of The Atlanta Opera since 2010.

 Fagen has an opera repertory of more than 100 works.
-He has served as principal conductor in Kassel and Brunswick, as chief conductor of the Flanders Opera of Antwerp and Ghent, as music director of the Queens Symphony Orchestra, and as a member of the conducting staff of the Chicago Lyric Opera.
+He has served as principal conductor in Kassel and Brunswick, as chief conductor of the Flanders Opera of Antwerp and Ghent, as music director of the Queens Symphony Orchestra, and as a member of the conducting staff of Lyric Opera of Chicago.

 From 2002 to 2007, he was music director of the Dortmund Philharmonic Orchestra and the Dortmund Opera.
-He and the Dortmund Philharmonic were invited to the Concertgebouw in Amsterdam, the Palais de Beaux Arts in Brussels, and to Salzburg, Beijing, and Shanghai.
+He and the Dortmund Philharmonic were invited to the Concertgebouw in Amsterdam and the Palais de Beaux Arts in Brussels as well as to Salzburg, Beijing, and Shanghai.

 Fagen conducted a new production of Turandot at the Atlanta Opera in 2007, opening the season and inaugurating the new opera house, the Cobb Energy Performing Arts Center.